 Caroline: The script is very respectful.
 When I read it, I thought it was subtle and the perfect way to portray her without revealing anything too intimate.

-When I first looked at the "Con Spirito" Kickstarter, I was excited to see that it's not a documentary.
+I'm glad this film isn't a documentary.
 I think historical fiction is the better way to tell this story and expose people to someone they might not know without the strictures of 100% accuracy and the trickiness that comes with archival footage.

 Alex: I like to think that anyone who loves Elizabeth Bishop will find this film interesting, but I also hope it's a story that appeals to a larger audience.
-It's about rebellion and women finding their voices ... there are many universal elements that should connect with a wide variety of viewers.
+It's about rebellion and women finding their voices...
+There are many universal elements that should connect with a wide variety of viewers.

 In all of the research that you've done, what is the most valuable thing you've found that you would recommend to someone who wants to know more about Bishop?